metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    don't include any personal information such as user names, email or system details.
    - Bugs might exist which could break things, while I do my best to avoid bugs you might want to remind yourself that this is after all [free software][license]
-   - As you can see, there is nothing dangerous here, as long as you don't do modifications that do unexpected things you'll be just fine!

 ## Why do I get "access denied" errors